shiftkey/blog/_posts/2010-12-20-mef-and-chaining-dependencies.md

         // code here
     }

-and can eliminate all other &#91;Export&#92; attributes from the codebase:
+and can eliminate all other [Export] attributes from the codebase:

     public class StandaloneProxy : IServiceProxy
     {